 I helped people with form, gave nutrition advice, listened to people talk about their day.
 I fixed equipment if it was broken and made sure the members were happy.
 Heck, I helped shovel out their cars in the winter.

-I’ll give it to you straight—I know how to schmooze.
 And I wasn’t doing it in a cheesy, smarmy way.
-I was just being nice, friendly, sometimes flirtacious, gabbing it up.
+I was just being nice, friendly, sometimes flirtatious, gabbing it up.
 Gym members would come In during football season JUST to talk sports with me.

 As I said, I became the person whose face you thought of when you thought about my gym.
 In much the same way, I truly hope that for many of you, when you think about fitness online, you think of me and this blog.

 In the Internet Marketing world, people try to achieve this.
 Ryan Lee calls it being a “rock star.”
 Frank Kern talks about this all the time, and his take on it is playing a surfer and being a “cool dude.”